The Most Important Things to Know About Type 2 Diabetes

 Between 78% and 83% of new type 2 diabetes cases could be avoided by adopting a healthier lifestyle, including the following:

-- Losing weight.
-If you have overweight, losing just 5% of your body weight can help prevent type 2 diabetes.
-For someone who weighs 90 kilograms, that would mean a 4.5 kilogram weight loss.
+Losing weight: If you have overweight, losing just 5% of your body weight can help prevent type 2 diabetes.
+For someone who weighs 200 pounds, that would mean a 10-pound weight loss.

-- Moving more.
+Moving more.
 Physical activity helps control blood sugar and weight while improving blood pressure and cholesterol—all risk factors for developing type 2 diabetes.
 And you don’t need to hit the gym hard either.
-According to the American National Institutes of Health, just 30 minutes of walking, or other low-intensity exercise daily, combined with a low-fat diet, reduces the risk of developing type 2 diabetes by 58%.
+According to The National Institutes of Health, just 30 minutes of walking, or other low-intensity exercise daily, combined with a low-fat diet, reduces the risk of developing type 2 diabetes by 58%.

 How is type 2 diabetes treated?